Deshen Moodley

 Current research projects:

-A number of deep learning architectures have emerged recently for spatial-temporal modeling and prediction.
-These models, e.g. [1] are designed to model both temporal and spatial patterns and can be used for discovering insights into complex and erratic systems.
-It can also serve as a powerful tool for automated analyse of observations emanating from sensor networks deployed in such systems.
+A number of deep learning architectures, such as Spatial Temporal Graph Neural Networks (ST-GNNs) have emerged recently for spatial-temporal (flow) modeling and prediction.
+These models, e.g. [1] are designed to model both temporal and spatial patterns and can be used for discovering insights into complex, dynamic and erratic systems.
+It can also serve as a powerful tool for automatic analysis of observations emanating from sensor networks deployed in such systems.
 Analysis tasks will include anomaly detection, data fusion and situation analysis.
+ST-GNNs are also able to capture and represent complex spatial-temporal dependencies from historical data observations.
+These techniques outperform other traditional DNN approaches such as the TCN and the BiLSTM.
+More details can be found in our recent papers where we applied ST-GNNS for share price prediction on the Johanesburg Stock Market (JSE) [11] and weather prediction in South Africa [12].

 Bayesian optimisation has emerged as a leading technique for solving the combined algorithm and hyper parameter optimisation (CASH) problem [2].
 However, other approaches that use traditional optimisation techniques from evolutionary computing methods and reinforcement learning for neural architecture search (NAS) have also shown promise in this area.
-This is a cross cutting topic and can either be a standalone topic or aspects of this can be introduced in topics 1 and 2 or vice versa.
+This is a cross cutting topic and can either be a standalone topic or aspects of this can be introduced in topic 1,3 and 4 or vice versa.
 A link to our recent paper in this area can be found here .

-Topic 4 – Adaptive and cognitive agents and systems
+Topic 4 – Adaptive and cognitive agents and interactive decision making

 While significant progress has been made in different branches of AI, e.g. machine learning, the design of real world systems that incorporate different AI techniques to deliberate about and adapt to erratic and changing environments remains an open challenge.
 Developing and deploying ML systems is relatively fast and cheap, but maintaining them over time is difficult and expensive [7].
 From a software engineering perspective, the intelligent agent paradigm and agent oriented programming is a well established research area, but has not been widely adopted for designing and developing ML systems which are often developed in an adhoc piece meal fashion in practise.
 Architectures have also been proposed for intelligent monitoring systems e.g. [5][6].
 Next generation intelligent systems will combine techniques from different branches of AI, including intelligent agents, machine learning, Bayesian networks, ontology driven and rule based information systems.
-This topic will review and analyse research into agent oriented software engineering, intelligent systems, cogntive agents and architectures proposed in artificial general AI (AGI), towards developing reusable architectural patterns, frameworks and methodologies that can facilitate the design and development of intelligent systems.
+This topic will review and analyse research into agent oriented software engineering, intelligent systems, cogntive agents and architectures proposed in artificial general AI (AGI), towards developing reusable architectural patterns, frameworks and methodologies that can facilitate the design and development of knowledge discovery and decision making systems.
+See our recent papers on hybrid AI architectures for interactive decision making agents and systems for detecting heart disease [10], a cognitive decision making model for sugarcane growers [13] and investment decision maing on the JSE [2022].
 This is a cross cutting topic and can either be a standalone topic or aspects of this can be introduced in topics 1,2 and 3 or vice versa.

 References